 Check out these tax advantages for employees and self-employed workers.

 All this said, some Quebec workers, such as federal government employees may not be covered by the province’s overtime laws.
-The same rule often applies if the employee’s normal workweek is more than 40 hours, as is common with logging or sawmill workers in James Bay or other remote locations, where refusal is allowed after 60 hours.
+The same rule often applies if the employee’s normal workweek is more than 40 hours.
+As is common with logging or sawmill workers in James Bay or other remote locations.
+Here, refusal is allowed after 60 hours.

-Keep in mind that a Quebec worker may not be able to refuse overtime hours in the event of a major emergency, a danger to the life or safety of the general public or if their refusal is counter to their employer’s mandatory code of ethics.
+Keep in mind that a Quebec worker may not be able to refuse overtime hours in the event of a major emergency.
+Danger to the life or safety of the general public.
+Or, if their refusal is counter to their employer’s mandatory code of ethics.

 In that case, it’s a good idea to brush up on your province or territory’s labour laws.
-For instance, Quebec’s laws dictate that minimum wage workers should be earning at least $13.10 an hour, don’t have to pay for special work clothes and are allowed to refuse certain overtime hours.
+For instance, Quebec’s labour laws dictate that minimum wage workers should earn at least $15.25 an hour.
+You don’t have to pay for special work clothes and are allowed to refuse certain overtime hours.
 Don’t forget, you have rights when it comes to your job.